-The Northern Way or Camino del Norte (#caminodelnorte)
+The Camino del Norte or Northern Way #caminodelnorte

 The Camino del Norte starts in the Basque Country, in the chic sea-side city of San Sebastián (Donosti in Basque), a real paradise for foodies: it is in fact in the top 10 cities with highest number of Michelin stars in Europe.
 The Northern Way follows the coast line for most of the way so you can discover charming fishing villages, swim in beautiful sandy beaches and taste delicious seafood.
 Feel inspired at the Guggenheim Museum in Bilbao; stroll by the elegant royal palace in Santander; sample Asturias famous cider; stay in lively seaside towns and admire the natural beauty of the Northern coast of ‘Green Spain’.
-Read more Northern Way Camino articles on our blog.
+Read more Camino del Norte articles on our blog.

-It takes just over 5 weeks to walk the full Northern Way from San Sebastian to Santiago.
+It takes just over 5 weeks to walk the full Camino del Norte from San Sebastian to Santiago.
 The last 100kms of the trail will take you all the way from Vilalba to historic Santiago de Compostela.
 You can also choose to start walking or cycling from different points along the way.